DEFENSIVE COACHING STAFF

 "We are very excited to add a coach with the experience of Darian Dulin to our staff," Shinnick said.
 "He brings a great work ethic and has a wealth of football knowledge.
 Darian is a great teacher, great father and husband and I am looking forward to him having a positive impact on our players.
 We are excited to welcome Darian and his family to UWF and Pensacola."

-Darian DulinDulin spent the past five seasons as the defensive coordinator and special teams coach at Football Championship Subdivision member Abilene Christian.
+Darian DulinDulin spent five seasons as the defensive coordinator and special teams coach at Football Championship Subdivision member Abilene Christian.
 The Wildcats won 24 games and transitioned from Division II to Division I status and membership in the Southland Conference over that time.
 His defenses ranked in the top three twice and he mentored 10 all-conference players.

 Dulin previously was the head coach at Coffeyville (Kan.)
 Community College where he led the team to a 22-19 record from 2008-11.
 In his final season, the Red Ravens went 6-5 and advanced to the National Junior College Athletics Association Region VI semifinals.
 CCC had eight all-region and 17 all-conference honorees during his four seasons.